 Chris was a post-doc in the lab from 2014-2018.
 His primary focus was studying the contributions of fungal communities to ecosystem carbon and nutrient cycling.
 This included considerbale work on the "Gadgil Effect" as well as the decomposition of mycorrhizal mycelium in forest soil carbon and nitrogen cycles.
 His research was conducted at multiple sites in Minnesota including the SPRUCE experiment at Marcell Expertimental Forest and Cedar Creek Ecosystem Science Reserve.
 Chris is now an adjunct faculty member at Minnesota State Mankato teaching courses in soil ecology and general biology.

 Luke was a research associate in the lab for 2+ years.
 His expertise in root ecology added many new research ideas and projects to the lab.
 Most recently, he led the team up with researchers at Clemson University to study how mycorrhizal colonization effects on fine root decomposition.
-In September 2018, he will begin a position as a research scientist at the Morton Arboretum in Illinois.
+In September 2018, he began a position as a research scientist at the Morton Arboretum in Illinois.